-Wisdom teeth extraction is one of the most common dental procedures.
+Wisdom teeth removal is one of the most common dental procedures.
 Nearly everyone needs to have these molars removed.

-This may seem like a strange phenomenon.
+Wisdom teeth removal may seem like a strange phenomenon .
 After all, why would we grow a third set of molars at all if they only cause problems?
 And what did people do before modern extraction techniques?

 The answer to those questions hearkens back to another very old point in history.